solidoss/solidframe/README.md

 ### Android

-**SolidFrame** can be intergrated into any Android project, by enabling C++ and CMake support and from CMakeLists.txt, build SolidFrame either as a git submodule or as CMake external project.
+**SolidFrame** can be intergrated into any Android project by enabling C++ and CMake support and build **SolidFrame** from the project's CMakeLists.txt file, either as a git submodule or as CMake external project.

-[Bubbles](https://github.com/vipalade/bubbles/tree/master/client/android/bubbles)) Android Studio project, exemplifies how to use SolidFrame as a git submodule.
+[Bubbles](https://github.com/vipalade/bubbles/tree/master/client/android/bubbles) Android Studio project, exemplifies how to integrate **SolidFrame** as a git submodule.

-The [CMakeLists.txt](https://github.com/vipalade/bubbles/blob/master/client/android/bubbles/app/CMakeLists.txt) file also exemplifies how to use [Google Snappy](https://github.com/google/snappy) library as an ExternalProject which can be used as a starting point for how to integrate SolidFrame as an CMake ExternalProject too.
+The [CMakeLists.txt](https://github.com/vipalade/bubbles/blob/master/client/android/bubbles/app/CMakeLists.txt) file also exemplifies how to use [Google Snappy](https://github.com/google/snappy) library as an ExternalProject which can be used as a starting point for how to integrate **SolidFrame** as a CMake ExternalProject too.

 ### iOS

-**SolidFrame** can be integrated into any iOS (Swift) project as an [Cocoa Pod](https://cocoapods.org/) by adding lines as the followings, to the project's Podfile:
+**SolidFrame** can be integrated into any iOS (Swift) project as an [Cocoa Pod](https://cocoapods.org/) by adding lines as the following, to the project's Podfile:

 ```Podfile
   pod 'SolidFrame/frame_mpipc', :configuration => 'Debug', :git => 'https://github.com/vipalade/solidframe.git', :branch => 'master'